 REVIEWING YOUR CREDIT REPORTS

-When reviewing your credit reports, be sure the following information is current and correct:
+When reviewing your credit reports to monitor your credit, be sure the following information is current and correct:

 - Name (including middle initial, JR/SR, maiden)